apache/stanbol/README.md

 Maven command.

-## Building the Stanbol Stack
+## Building Apache the Stanbol Stack

-This builds the Stanbol Framework plus available Enhancement Engines and a default set of linked open data for the EntityHub.
-If you want to have a ready to use version of Stanbol, this is the way to go.
+This builds Apache Stanbol including all available Enhancement Engines and a default set of linked open data for the EntityHub.
+If you want to have a ready to use version of Apache Stanbol, this is the way to go.

 In the Stanbol source directory type

     $ mvn install

-### Launching the Stanbol server
+## Launching the Apache Stanbol Server

 The recommended lanchers are packaged under the `launchers/` folder.
 For
 instance:

-    $ java -Xmx1g -jar launchers/full/target/org.apache.stanbol.launchers.full-0.9.0-incubating-SNAPSHOT.jar
+    $ java -Xmx1g -jar launchers/full/target/org.apache.stanbol.launchers.full-0.9.0-incubating.jar

 Your instance is then available on <http://localhost:8080>.
 You can change the default port number by passing a `-p 9090` options to the commandline launcher.